Generic Name: argatroban (ar GAT roe ban)

 Argatroban is not expected to be harmful to an unborn baby.
-However, aspirin is sometimes given with argatroban, and taking aspirin during late pregnancy may cause bleeding in the mother or the baby during delivery.
+However, taking argatroban during late pregnancy may cause bleeding in the mother or the baby during delivery.
 Tell your doctor if you are pregnant while taking aspirin.

 It is not known whether argatroban passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.